Safe & secure

 We’re rated in international surveys as one of the world’s most peaceful, least corrupt countries.

-The 2015 Global Peace Index, which compares 162 countries for the risk of personal violence, rates New Zealand as the world's fourth safest country just after Iceland, Denmark and Austria.
+The 2017 Global Peace Index, which compares 162 countries for the risk of personal violence, rates New Zealand as the world's second safest country just after Iceland.

 We don’t even have any seriously dangerous wildlife for you to worry about.